Music Psychotherapy and Counselling in Bristol

 I am an HCPC registered professional Music Psychotherapist with 15 years experience working in a variety of different settings, including the NHS, a children’s hospice and adult mental health groups.
 I offer a non-judgemental, person centred approach to therapy for a wide range of client groups.

-The sessions offer a safe and confidential space in which difficult, confusing or traumatic feelings can be explored at the client's own pace.
+The sessions offer a safe and confidential space in which the client's own story, thoughts and feelings can be explored at their own pace.

 The music in the sessions, usually played by both the client and therapist on a range of instruments provided, acts much in the same way as words might: giving form to the therapeutic relationship and communication.
 To use or play music in the session is not an obligation or pre-requisite and no musical experience is required at all.
 The sessions are usually a mix of both music and words and often, depending on the person, favour one over the other.
 Either, of course, being valid.